steilerDev/homebridge-openhab2-complete/README.md

   * Needs to be of type `Number`, `Rollershutter`, or `Dimmer` within openHAB

     *(Note: When using `Dimmer` or `Rollershutter` type and OpenHAB receives a non numeric command like `ON`, `OFF`, `INCREASE`, `DECREASE`, `UP` or `DOWN` this might lead to unexpected behaviour and/or non-responsive HomeKit items.
 This exception is not covered by this plugin and the user needs to ensure a consistent state)*
-* `modeItem` *(optional)*: If your thermostat can be set to heating, cooling or auto mode through an item, and/or reports back its current configuration use this item, otherwise the heating/cooling capabilities are deferred from `heatingItem` and `coolingItem` and will not be changeable.
+* `modeItem` *(optional)*: If your thermostat can be set to heating, cooling or auto mode through an item, and/or reports back its current configuration use this item, otherwise the heating/cooling capabilities are deferred from `heatingItem` and `coolingItem`.
   * Needs to be of type `Number` within openHAB
   * Only discrete values are recognized:
     * 0 ≙ `Off`